c-bata/alembic-tmp-table-issue/README.md

 INFO  [alembic.runtime.migration] Running upgrade  -> 90823bd3809e, create foo table
 ```

-Run a schema migration and a data migration like the following:
+### Run a schema migration and a data migration

+The migration script is like this:

 ```
 def upgrade() -> None: